semaphoreci/docs/docs/guided-tour/getting-started.md

 ## Semaphore Basics

-In this section you can find a short overwiev of Semaphore and the way it works.
+In this section you can find a short overview of Semaphore and the way it works.

 ### Pipelines, Blocks, Jobs